 Some SNRI’s (serotonin–norepinephrine reuptake inhibitors) are also effective in quelling social anxiety symptoms.[xii]
 Drugs like Cymbalta help boost serotonin and norepinephrine activity in your brain.

-Several natural nootropic alternatives to beta-blockers are available.
+And several natural nootropic alternatives to beta-blockers are available.
 Nootropics like magnesium, L-tryptophan and St. John’s wort are used by many to treat social anxiety.
 More on these beta-blocker alternatives in the next section of this post.

 This NMDA activity in learning and memory is likely one of the reasons why Cognitive Behavior Therapy is sometimes effective in treating social anxiety.
 Because you are put into situations that help you ‘unlearn’ certain situations that make you uncomfortable.

-Several other neurotransmitters play a role in social anxiety.
+Several other neurotransmitters can play a role in social anxiety.
 And the associated systems involving fear and anxiety.
 Including neuropeptides, corticotrophin-releasing factor (CRF) and cannabinoids.

 I’d guess that money plays more of a role than “stringent criteria”.

-You can’t patent and charge exorbitant prices for compounds like cannabis which in low doses is a very effective social anxiety treatment.[xv]
+You can’t easily patent and charge exorbitant prices for compounds like cannabis which in low doses is a very effective social anxiety treatment.[xv]

 Recommendations of Nootropics for Social Anxiety